 It seems as if everyone is weighing in on this controversial Internet Radio Bill.
 ASCAP, BMI, NSAI and SESAC have joined forces to speak out about the bill via an open letter to Congress to address the concerns of songwriters and composers who are being negatively affected by the bill.
-Below is the open letter.

 Dear Chairman Goodlatte and Ranking Member Watt:

 We are writing on behalf of the American Society of Composers, Authors and Publishers (“ASCAP”), Broadcast Music, Inc. (“BMI”) and SESAC, the three American performing rights organizations (collectively, the “PROs”) and the Nashville Songwriters Association International (NSAI), representing the public performing right in musical works of America’s songwriters, composers and music publishers.

 We understand that your Committee intends to hold a hearing focused on the “Internet Radio Fairness Act of 2012,” H.R.
 6480 (“IRFA”), and in that regard we must voice our concerns regarding both the purported rationale behind IRFA and several of its key provisions.

 On a more global basis, the narrow focus of IRFA completely ignores a much greater problem in the online music licensing world: the undervaluation of the public performing right in musical works.